conorfennell/scala-zen/questions/scala.md

 val log = Log()

-log.warn(s"${Thread.currentThread().getName}: yo there is an error on thread")

-// the argument past to `log.warn` is never evaluated
+// the argument passed to `log.warn` is never evaluated log.warn(s"${Thread.currentThread().getName}: yo there is an error on thread")

 ```